10 Best Electric Car Brands

 When you aim to buy an electric car, you may wonder what the best brands are.

-As per a prediction, between 2020 and 25, the global electric vehicle market is expected to rise by approximately 1 trillion USD by 2026.
+According to a prediction, the global electric vehicle market is expected to rise by approximately 1 trillion USD by 2026, between 2020 and 25.

-The hybrid and electric car market grew strongly in the domestic market last year.
-When compared to non-electric vehicles, such vehicles are economically good and are even cost-effective.
+The domestic hybrid and electric car market grew strongly last year.
+Compared to non-electric vehicles, hybrids and electric vehicles are economically sound and even cost-effective.

-Every year, the number of electric cars on sale increases, even though the share of sales is negligible.
+The number of electric cars sold increases yearly, even though their share of sales is negligible.

 However, the chances of that starting to change are good.
 At least 2 brands have announced their intentions to launch battery-powered models at competitive prices.